catrionamcdonald/catrionamcdonald.github.io/_pages/teaching.md

 author_profile: true
 ---

+Awarded Associate Fellowship of the Higher Education Academy in 2021.

 **Second Year Undergraduate Lab Development**, University of Warwick, UK (2020)
 ------
 Assisting Dr. Daniel Bayliss, Dr. Grant Kennedy and Dr. Dimitri Veras in developing a new experiment for the second year labs focussing on numerical integration using the Python package Rebound.